 This score is in the Public Domain and has No Copyright under United States law.
 Anyone is welcome to make use of it for any purpose.
 Decorative images on this score are also in the Public Domain and have No Copyright under United States law.
 No determination was made as to the copyright status of these materials under the copyright laws of other countries.
-They may not be in an experimentary of the countries and cannot guarantee the accuracy of the Public Domain under the laws of other countries.
+They may not be in the Public Domain under the laws of other countries.
 EHMS makes no warranties about the materials and cannot guarantee the accuracy of this Rights Statement.
 You may need to obtain other permissions for your intended use.
 For example, other rights such as publicity, privacy or moral rights may limit how you may use the material.
 You are responsible for your own use. http://rightsstatements.org/vocab/NoC-US/1.0/